legendsayantan/ThemePatcher/README.md

 # ThemePatcher
-Tired of buying themes in Oppo or Realme device?
+Tired of buying themes?
 Use This Patcher to unlock all the paid themes , for free !

-This script lets you unlock all the paid themes, fonts and wallpapers for free from the Theme store in any Oppo or Realme device.
+This script lets you unlock all the paid themes, fonts and wallpapers for free from the Theme store in any Oppo/Realme/Oneplus device.

 ### Alternatives -
 - Web Application